Siemens dishwashers rated

 How much do Siemens dishwashers cost?

-Siemens dishwashers are on the pricier side – the ones we've tested cost between £420 and more than £800.
-But you don't have to pay over the odds to get a great one – we've found a Best Buy for less than £450.
+Siemens dishwashers are on the pricier side – the ones we've tested cost between £450 and £900.
+But you don't have to pay over the odds to get a great one and we've found a Best Buy for around £450.
 It's also an energy-saver, so will be cheaper to run, too.

-Visit our Best Buy dishwashers to see which Siemens dishwasher was rated so highly and to compare it against Best Buys from other dishwasher brands.

 Choosing the best Siemens dishwasher